 Average Weather in Saskatoon Canada

-In Saskatoon, the temperature typically varies from -3°F to 78°F over the course of the year, and is rarely below -27°F or above 88°F.
+In Saskatoon, the summers are long, comfortable, and partly cloudy and the winters are frigid, snowy, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from -3°F to 78°F and is rarely below -27°F or above 88°F.

 The warm season lasts for 4.2 months, from May 14 to September 19, with an average daily high temperature above 65°F. The hottest day of the year is July 27, with an average high of 78°F and low of 55°F.